 If you have provided goods to a customer and that customer refuses to pay!
-Are you are within your rights to just go and take those goods back?
+Are you are within your rights to just reclaim goods from a customer that does not pay?
 You might think so but thanks to the Sale of Goods Act 1979, it is not nearly as clear cut as that.

 The 38 year old law states that once ‘goods’ have been ‘delivered’, the ‘title’ or ownership of those goods passes to the customer, which makes retrieving them yourself more than a little murky, legally speaking.